-“as soon as I feel watched by the lens, everything changes: I put myself in the attitude of 'pose', I instantly make myself another body, I transform myself into an image in advance.
+“As soon as I feel watched by the lens, everything changes: I put myself in the attitude of 'pose', I instantly make myself another body, I transform myself into an image in advance.
 This transformation is active: I feel that Photography creates or mortifies my body as it pleases ”(Barthes, 1980, p.
 12).

-Barthes: “The photographic portrait is a closed force field.
+Barthes said: “The photographic portrait is a closed force field.
 Four imaginaries meet there, confront each other, and are deformed there.
 In front of the camera, I am at the same time: who do I think I am, what I would like people to believe I am, what the photographer believes me to be and what he uses to show off his art "(Barthes, 1980, p.
 15).

-The self-portrait's exercise can coincide with the artistic performance thanks to the subjective interaction of three components - author, subject and spectator - what Barthes calls - operator, spectrum and spectator.
+The self-portrait's exercise can coincide with the artistic performance, thanks to the subjective interaction of three components - author, subject, and spectator - what Barthes calls - operator, spectrum and spectator.

 The same individual, in the different phases of the creative experience, in fact passes from the author's position to that of subject (object) and finally of the first user of the work.

-Simply by telling something about ourselves - also through the use of self-portraits - we suffer a sort of detachment from ourselves, we observe ourselves from the outside and reinvent ourselves, transforming ourselves into other 'characters' who in some way resemble us but do not fully correspond to us (Demetrio, 1996).
+Simply by telling something about ourselves - also through the use of self-portraits - we undergo a sort of detachment from ourselves, we observe ourselves from the outside and reinvent ourselves, transforming ourselves into other 'characters' who in some way resemble us but do not fully correspond to us (Demetrio, 1996).